Other: European blueberry, huckleberry, whortleberry

 Plant Family: Ericaceae

 Also known as "Black Hearts" according to Thomas Hardy in his 1878 novel The Return of the Native, the European bilberry bush is a close relative of American blueberries, cranberries, and huckleberries.
-It flourishes in damp acidic soil throughout temperate and sub artic regions of the world.
-The bilberry has a long history of medicinal use.
+It flourishes in damp acidic soil throughout temperate and sub arctic regions of the world.
+The bilberry has a long history of traditional use.
 The English used it as a dye for wool due to its wonderful dark blue/purple coloring.

 Dried fruit, jam, as a tea, encapsulated, liqueurs, wines, and desserts.